Resources

 A ranking is not just a number.
 A swimmer might be listed differently depending on whether the view is county, regional or national, whether the swim was short course or long course, and which age group or period is selected.

-For parents, the most useful ranking view is private and contextual.
+The most useful ranking view is private and contextual.
 It should answer questions such as how competitive an event is, whether a PB is moving the swimmer closer to a stronger field position, and whether a result should be treated as a benchmark for future meets.

 Why field size matters